Çisem Özkurt

 Viola - Turkey

-She worked with illustrious artists such as Valery Gergiev, Jac van Steen, Nobuko Imai, Gilles Apap, Gilad Karni, Mikhail Kugel, Garth Knox and many more.
+The Turkish violist Kardelen Buruk began playing the violin at the age of 8 and switched to viola at the age of 12.
+She collaborated with such illustrious artists as Valery Gergiev, Jac van Steen, Nobuko Imai, Gilles Apap, Gilad Karni, Mikhail Kugel, Garth Knox and many others.

-Kardelen Buruk is currently freelancing with ensembles and orchestras in the Netherlands and abroad.
-She plays on a modern instrument made by Andrew Finnigan and Pia Klaembt and bow by Andreas Grütter on loan to her from NMF (National Musical Instruments Fund Foundation of the Netherlands).
+Kardelen Buruk is currently a freelance musician performing with ensembles and orchestras such as Ciconia Consort, Libero Ensemble, Eudora Quartet, Ensemble Orochi and Ensemble Fluweel in the Netherlands and abroad.
+In addition to performing, Kardelen also works as a freelance producer at institutions such as Codarts, De Nieuwe Regentes and NJO (National Youth Orchestra).
+Kardelen is the principal viola and orchestra manager of ReisOrkest Arnhem.
+She plays on a modern instrument made by Andrew Finnigan and Pia Klaembt and bow by Andreas Grütter on loan from NMF (Stichting Nationaal Muziekinstrumenten Fonds Nederland).

 Cèlia Torres Ruiz